 - Conditions such as high triglycerides and lupus

-People with chronic pancreatitis are usually men between the ages of 30 and 40, but chronic pancreatitis may occur in women as well.
+People with chronic pancreatitis are usually men between ages 30 and 40, but chronic pancreatitis also may occur in women.

 How Is Pancreatitis Diagnosed?

 To diagnose acute pancreatitis, doctors measure levels in the blood of two digestive enzymes, amylase and lipase.
 High levels of these two enzymes strongly suggest acute pancreatitis.